-You will be part of an investigative-based inspirational and engaging learning experience, informed by cutting edge research undertaken in purpose-built laboratories, delivered by the world leading academics undertaking this research.
-This course will give you an integrated understanding of how the body and mind respond to and learn from, the particular demands placed on them during sport and exercise using current techniques and methods.
+You’ll be part of an investigative-based inspirational and engaging learning experience, informed by cutting edge research undertaken in purpose-built laboratories, and delivered by the world leading academics.

 Our focus will be on making you workplace ready, equipped with the knowledge, skills and attributes required to succeed in whatever career you choose.
-To showcase your knowledge and skills to potential employers, you will undertake a capstone or culminating research project, where you will bring together the knowledge, skills and attributes developed throughout your degree and apply it with ultimate aim of creating a solution to this problem.
+To showcase your knowledge and skills to potential employers, you will undertake a capstone or culminating research project, where you will bring together the knowledge, skills and attributes developed throughout your degree.

 Here at the University of Leeds, we are acutely aware that teaching is only part of a healthy, engaging university lifestyle.
 Activities which contribute to your wellbeing are vital, and so we have created Wednesday Wellbeing Afternoons.